Kashmir: Current status and political divisions

 Although there was a clear Muslim majority in Kashmir before the 1947 partition and its economic, cultural, and geographic contiguity with the Muslim-majority area of the Punjab (in Pakistan) could be convincingly demonstrated, the political developments during and after the partition resulted in a division of the region.
 Pakistan was left with territory that, although basically Muslim in character, was sparsely populated, relatively inaccessible, and economically underdeveloped.
 The largest Muslim group, situated in the Valley of Kashmir and estimated to number more than half the population of the entire region, lay in India-administered territory, with its former outlets via the Jhelum valley route blocked.

 The eastern region of the former princely state of Kashmir is also involved in a boundary dispute that began in the late 19th century and continues into the 21st.
 Although some boundary agreements were signed between Great Britain, Afghanistan and Russia over the northern borders of Kashmir, China never accepted these agreements, and China's official position has not changed following the communist revolution of 1949 that established the People's Republic of China.
 By the mid-1950s the Chinese army had entered the north-east portion of Ladakh.

 By 1956–57 they had completed a military road through the Aksai Chin area to provide better communication between Xinjiang and western Tibet.
 India's belated discovery of this road led to border clashes between the two countries that culminated in the Sino-Indian War of October 1962.

-The region is divided amongst three countries in a territorial dispute: Pakistan controls the northwest portion (Northern Areas and Kashmir), India controls the central and southern portion (Jammu and Kashmir) and Ladakh, and the People's Republic of China controls the northeastern portion (Aksai Chin and the Trans-Karakoram Tract).
-India controls the majority of the Siachen Glacier area, including the Saltoro Ridge passes, whilst Pakistan controls the lower territory just southwest of the Saltoro Ridge.
+The region is divided among three countries in a territorial dispute: Pakistan controls the northwest portion (Northern Areas and Azad Jammu Kashmir), India controls the central and southern portion (Jammu and Kashmir) and Ladakh, and the People's Republic of China controls the northeastern portion (Aksai Chin and the Trans-Karakoram Tract).
+India controls the majority of the Siachen Glacier area, including the Saltoro Ridge passes, while Pakistan controls the lower territory just southwest of the Saltoro Ridge.
 India controls 101338 km2 of the disputed territory, Pakistan controls 85846 km2, and the People's Republic of China controls the remaining 37555 km2.